devanshpratapsingh/Customer-Segmentation-using-Kmeans-and-RFM/README.md

 ## DATASET
-Datasert for this Segementation is taken from UCI Machine Learning repository,More information can be found from [here](http://archive.ics.uci.edu/ml/datasets/online+retail)
+Datasert for this Segementation is taken from UCI Machine Learning repository.

 Features
 1. InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.